Andy-t-bennett/gala/ReadMe.md

   - 30 Link Register (LR), holds the return address of a function call (where to return after function completes).
   - 31 Can be used as Stack Pointer (SP) or Zero Register (XZR/WZR) depending on context.
   - sp Stack Pointer, points to the top of the current stack frame (lowest address, stack grows downward).
+    - is updated automatically as memory is allocated for the stack
+  - pc Program counter, track which instruction to execute

 Memory